 The upgrade includes a bypass of the existing winding highway at Foxground and a bypass of Berry with access ramps at the north and south of the town.

-The bypass is expected to be open to traffic in mid 2018, weather permitting.
+Berry bypass is open to traffic

 Project working hours